NixImagery/Niximagery/_drafts/2020-04-07-sunshine-walks.md

 ## Soaking up the sunshine at Pattiesmuir

-The April sun was splitting the sky, so we went out around Pattiesmuir, a local walking route which winds through rural pathways and copses, offering glimpses of the iconinc Forth bridges.
+The April sun was splitting the sky, so we went out around Pattiesmuir, a local walking route which winds through rural pathways and copses, offering glimpses of the iconic Forth bridges.

 ![](/img/20-4-7-Kodak-E100-1.jpg)